Swiftlyll/Scripts/README.md

 # About
-Repository contaning all of my scripts.
-I would greatly appreciate any and all feedback.
+A repository holding all of my scripts.
+These will consist of mainly powershell, bash, and python.